jonathanmichel/ConnectFour/README.md

 # ConnectFour, an Embedeed Hardware alternative

 ## Description
 A little project made to pass time.
-A connect four game with a Web emoji based on EMOJI (Client folder).
+A connect four game with a Web interface based on EMOJI (Client folder).
 All the logic of the game is taken care by a little RESTFULL server in Python (Server Folder).

 ## Client